Alex Nuttall: PIE Education

 Nuttall co-founded the PIE Education program in 2010 with Barrie business owners Craig Russell and Angela Pidutti, owners of PIE Wood Fired Pizza Joint, as well as Adam Moulton, owner of Allandale Home Hardware.

-To-date, the program has provided over 17,500 backpacks filled with school supplies for families living in government-subsidized homes and students in need.
+To-date, the program has provided over 27,500 backpacks filled with school supplies for families living in government-subsidized homes and students in need across Ontario, including Barrie, Simcoe County, Muskoka, Ottawa, Sudbury and Toronto.
+In 2025 alone, the program distributed 8,600 backpacks.

 Boots and Hearts Barn Burner charity hockey game

 In 2018, Alex Nuttall became host and chair of the Boots and Hearts Barn Burner charity hockey game, formerly known as Hockey Night in Barrie.
 The Barn Burner brings celebrity hockey players, such as Toronto Maple Leaf Captain John Tavares, and local community members together to raise money for local charities.
 On August 3, 2022, the event, held at Sadlon Arena in Barrie, raised $155,000 for the RVH Foundation at Royal Victoria Regional Health Centre, Easter Seals Barrie, and PIE Education.